azariah001/polyserve-deployable/README.md

       process.exit(69);
     });

-Note that under the standard polyserve library you can do this import, however, it always served '/*' making it possible to access virtually every file in the root which is not good.
+Note that under the standard polyserve library you can do this import process, however, it always served '/*' making it possible to access virtually every file in the root which is not good.

 So I've modified the `app.get('/*', ...)` declaration in the `getApp()` function in `start_server.ts` to accept an array of paths which still defaults to just `[ '/*' ]`.
 But now it can be overridden with any combination of paths with the only caveat being that it's a 1/1 between the file path from the project root and the express path;

-So `'/node_modules/*'` entry in the array is located at `../node_modules/` in the project folder structure and serves as `example.com/node_modules/*` in express.
-I believe this currently serves all of your `node_modules` so be aware of that, I will be trying to ensure only paths starting with @'s are accessible ASAP.
+So `'/node_modules/@*'` entry in the array is located at `./node_modules/` in the project folder structure and serves as `example.com/node_modules/@*` in express.
+Again note the `@` this ensures only client side libraries escape the server.
+ Although again if you're still not comfortable with this you can explicitly expand this to two entries of `'/node_modules/@polymer/*'` and `'/node_modules/@webcomponents/*'` in the array, yay configurable!

 ### View server

 The port defaults to `8081` unless that port is occupied in which case behaviour is the same as polyserve it will keep trying ports until it finds an unused one.
 Alternatively define `port: ''` in your options object to set the port manually.

-Navigate to `localhost:8081/` to view your served app.
+Navigate to `localhost:8081/` to view your served app or configure your proxy to access this route.

 ### Options